NicoleAbuhakmeh/blog/aboutme.md

 ![Image of World Map](https://nicoleabuhakmeh.github.io/img/WorldcountryMap.png)

-I always love to talk about travel, contact me if you have questions about any travel plans that take you to any of these spots too!
+I am always up for a chat about travel!
+Are you going somehwere I've been?
+Tweet me [@nicoleabuhakmeh] (https://twitter.com/nicoleabuhakmeh) if you have any travel plans that take you to any of these spots too!

 - South Africa stops in Cape Town, Cape of Good Hope, Johannesburg and Dinokeng Game Reserve (May 2019)
 - China with stops in Beijing, Xi'an, Suzhou, Wuxi, Hangzhou and Shanghai (Feb 2019)